cacheflowe/ctd-creative-coding/classes/class-03.md

   - Conditionals
   - Loops
 - Order of operations
-  - UI thread can slow down because code executes serially
+  - In most languages, code executes serially by default.
+One operation needs to finish before the next starts.
-  - Multithreading breaks out of the predictable order of execution
+  - *Multithreading* breaks out of the predictable order of execution and allows for more optimal performance, but at a cost of complexity

 ## 🛠️ Shaping our sketches